CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-refactoring-goals.md

 be made over months, until one day, it was the day.
 I was given the opportunity to refactor some of the code to be "my way" - or not really "my way", but an improvement over the current implementation.
 A clearly better implementation at that.

-Here is my unvetted list of good reasons to be given a large task to refactor:
+Here is my un-vetted list of good reasons to be given a large task to refactor:
 1. God Class: This class is much too large.
 Reducing the lines of your largest class by 1/2 or 2/3 has obvious value - now you aren't dealing with as much clutter.
 2. Feature Envy: These methods or classes clearly don't belong here.
 Organizing the code better has value in that simplifications can later happen.
 3. Develop the business/domain layer: A more rich domain allows code that is more maintainable, easier to reason about, and frankly you can just move faster.